Qubit-oscillator relationships in the open quantum Rabi model: the role of dissipation: Comparison of different regimes

-We first verify if the standard qubit readout through the dissipative cavity works also in this coupling regime.
-In particular, we perform the same analysis for a qubit in an up state ($\ket{0}\otimes\ket{\uparrow}$) or in a generic state ($\ket{0}\otimes \ket{\nearrow}$), and an empty cavity in contact with the bath at zero temperature.
-In order to locate the excitation energies of the open system and read the qubit state from the resonator, we analyse the peaks of the Fast Fourier Transform (FFT) of the mean oscillator number.\\ As expected, we observe in Fig.~\ref{fig:FFT_sc} only a peak for the up state, with frequency smaller that the cavity one, and two peaks for the generic qubit state due to the presence of up (left peak) and down (right peak) contributions.
-With increasing the resonator-bath coupling $\alpha$, we find that the peaks become less resolved making the qubit readout more difficult.
-In both panels of Fig.~\ref{fig:FFT_sc}, there is a critical value $\alpha_c$ of $\alpha$, about $0.03$, above which the qubit readout is not feasible.
-We see how the FFT below the critical value for the generic initial state has memory of the down contribution.\\
+We first verify if the $z$-component evaluation through the dissipative oscillator works also in this coupling regime.
+In particular, we perform the same analysis for a qubit in an up state ($\ket{0}\otimes\ket{\uparrow}$) or in a generic state ($\ket{0}\otimes \ket{\nearrow}$), and an oscillator with zero quanta of energy in contact with the bath at zero temperature.
+In order to locate the excitation energies of the open system and read the qubit state from the oscillator, we analyse the peaks of the FFT of the mean oscillator number.\\ As expected, we observe in Fig.~\ref{fig:FFT_sc} only a peak for the up state, with frequency lower than the oscillator one, and two peaks for the generic qubit state due to the presence of up (left peak) and down (right peak) contributions.
+With increasing the oscillator-bath coupling $\alpha$, we find that the peaks become less resolved making the qubit $z$-component evaluation more difficult.
+In both panels of Fig.~\ref{fig:FFT_sc}, there is a critical value $\alpha_c$ of $\alpha$, about $0.03$, above which the $z$-component evaluation is not feasible.
+We see how the FFT below the critical value for the generic pure initial state has memory of the down contribution.
+We also note that the amplitudes reduce by one order of magnitude, when passing from the closed case to the open one for $\alpha=0.01$.\\

-We then pursue the full qubit state reconstruction choosing the initial state as $\ket{0}\otimes \ket{\nearrow}$ analysing in detail the system behaviour for $g=0.6$ (the same as in Fig.~\ref{fig:FFT_sc}) and $g=1.0$, with $\alpha\in\{0.01,0.1\}$.
-For $\alpha=0.01$, results from LME and MPS are still in agreement and the full state reconstruction is possible (see Fig.~\ref{fig:xF01_sc}). \\